The top Java anomaly detection tools you should know

 OverOps is a native monitoring agent that operates between the JVM and the processor, extracting information from the application itself.
 It doesn’t require any code changes, and it doesn’t rely on the information that was logged, but instead on the information coming directly from the application.
 OverOps helps companies like Fox, Comcast and TripAdvisor transform manual reactive processes of sifting through logs, and turn them into proactive automated processes.

 OverOps uses REST APIs to offer advanced visualization and anomaly detection abilities to its users, and correlates the variable state of the application with internal JVM metrics (such as CPU utilization, GC and others), when application errors occur across microservices and deployments.
-OverOps integrates with any StatsD compliant tool to offer custom visualization of anomalies, along with any other view you’re interested in monitoring.
+It uses AI to identify issues that are usually hidden within the context of mass information, which in return help dev teams resolve issues quicker than before.

 Secret sauce: OverOps knows log files suck.
 That’s why it has zero reliance on log files, and the data comes directly from the JVM itself.
 Since OverOps is the only tool to give you the complete source, state and stack for each error, it offers a 360 view of anomalies and issues within your application.